 - Intellectual property documentation.

 - Copies of all tax forms filed for the last three years.

 - Written outlines of practices and procedures used in your business.

-An experienced Business Broker or M&A Advisor can look at your unique business and tell you what additional documentation you should have ready to show potential buyers.
+An experienced Business Broker or M&A Adviser can look at your unique business and tell you what additional documentation you should have ready to show potential buyers.

-In my quest for help in selling my business I learned the following points.
+In my quest for help in selling a business I learned the following points.

 The bad news is that selling your business for all it’s worth is not an overnight thing.
 The good news is that you can get an expert to help, who will not only do a lot of the work for you, but will earn his or her pay by maximizing your ROI and smoothing the whole process.